porfskylord/EncDec/README.md

 🔐 Encryption & Decryption (JavaFX)

 A JavaFX-based desktop app for secure encryption and decryption of data.
-Features an intuitive GUI, strong encryption, and a standalone setup with no database dependency.
+Features an intuitive GUI, strong encryption.

 🛠️ Technologies